 terraform-aws-modulesFor Amazon Web Services, the terraform-aws-modules collection remains the undisputed champion.
 These modules are practically the de facto standard for provisioning AWS resources.

-terraform-aws-iam: With a staggering 235.9 million all-time downloads, this module for managing Identity and Access Management is foundational.terraform-aws-vpc: Clocking in at 126.0 million all-time downloads, it’s the go-to for setting up network infrastructure.terraform-aws-s3-bucket: Essential for storage, with 117.8 million all-time downloads.terraform-aws-eks: For Kubernetes on AWS, this module has 96.3 million all-time downloads.terraform-aws-lambda: Powering serverless applications, it boasts 78.9 million all-time downloads.The maturity and comprehensive nature of these modules, covering a vast array of AWS services with detailed configurations, explain their enduring popularity.
+terraform-aws-iam: With a staggering 235.9 million all-time downloads, this module for managing Identity and Access Management is foundational.terraform-aws-vpc: Clocking in at 126.0 million all-time downloads, it’s the go-to for setting up network infrastructure.terraform-aws-s3-bucket: Essential for storage, with 117.8 million all-time downloads.terraform-aws-eks: For Kubernetes on AWS, this module has 96.3 million all-time downloads.terraform-aws-lambda: Powering serverless applications, it has 78.9 million all-time downloads.The maturity and comprehensive nature of these modules, covering a vast array of AWS services with detailed configurations, explain their enduring popularity.

 Microsoft Azure is taking a more curated approach with its Azure Verified Modules (AVM) initiative.
 This is a strategic push by Microsoft to provide officially supported, high-quality, and consistently designed modules.
 The goal is to offer a benchmark for deploying Azure resources with Terraform.